djheru/cdk-best-practices/README.md

 }
 ```

-Now we can run `npm run prepare` to set up husky in the root of the project (inside of the `serverless-pro` application directory)
+Now we can run `npm run prepare` to set up husky in the root of the project (inside of the `serverless-stack` application directory)

 Then we can run the following (run from the project root)